voxowl/particubes/particubes-dot-com/content/privacy-policy.md

 ## Privacy Policy

-Last updated: November 29, 2016
+Last updated: June 11, 2020

-Broom LLC ("us", "we", or "our") operates the Particubes mobile application (the "Service").
+Voxowl INC ("us", "we", or "our") operates the Particubes application (the "Service").

 This page informs you of our policies regarding the collection, use and disclosure of Personal Information when you use our Service.